iluwatar/java-design-patterns/update-method/README.md

 ---
-title: "Update Method Pattern in Java: Enhancing Game and App Performance"
+title: "Update Method Pattern in Java: Enhancing Game Loop Efficiency with Systematic Updates"
+shortTitle: Update Method
 description: "Explore the Update Method design pattern for Java, ideal for real-time games and applications.
 Learn how it optimizes performance by updating objects frame-by-frame to maintain synchronized, efficient operations."
 category: Behavioral
 language: en